DSupps/Mapping_Earthquakes/README.md

 This multi-layer and interactive map illustrates the relationship between the location and frequency of seismic activity and tectonic plates with addition of fault lines.

 ## Challenge Summary:

+An challenge called for three layers, but a fourth was added because I just think it looks cool!

 ### Street View